miniBill/witch-awakening/DLCs/Core/Quests.md

 You could form teams and talk with factions you would normally be enemies with.
 Some are more actively hostile, others see the problem and reach out.

 ### Sidebar
-This is certainly not a solo operation, but you'll want to cooperate with as many others as you can.
+This is certainly not a solo operation, but you’ll want to cooperate with as many others as you can.
 The Avatar is functionally a “world boss” type threat where the Elder Dragon would be a “Raid boss”.
 One named Companion from every faction can join you, plus unnamed.

 ## Quest: Hot Springs